shanedwilson/get-roasted/README.md

   -Create a firebase project
   -Enable 'Google Authentication'
   -Create a Firebase Realtime Database (Not Firestore)
-  -Create an apiKeys.js file (an example file exists in the 'helpers' folder)
+  -Create an apiKeys.js file (an example file exists in the 'helpers' folder) -Copy firebase keys from firebase web app settings into apiKeys.js

 * Clone or download the repo